Hoping for the best needs something substantial to hope in.

 I’ve been told by people from other countries that Americans particularly have a reputation for being blindly optimistic.
 We get into circumstances where things kinda look hopeless, and where most other folks would give up and assume nothing can be done, the American responds, “Nah; we’ll figure something out.
 Give it time.”

 Maybe it’s ’cause I grew up American, but I really don’t have a problem with this mindset.
 I don’t assume it’s only true of Americans, either.
 Any human can do just about whatever we set our minds to.
-The LORD even says something like this in the bible.
+The L

-5 The LORD went down to see the city and tower which Adam’s children built.
+ORD went down to see the city and tower which Adam’s children built. - 6 The L

 It’s a stretch to say God claims we humans can really do anything we propose, but we’ve usually found that once we put a plan together, and we have enough motivation to carry it out, we can actually pull it off.